cjlm/evilpedia/src/about.md

 # About
 ## The podcast
 [Bookworm](https://bookworm.fm/) is an excellent podcast that is dedicated to "doing more than just reading books".
 It is hosted by [Joe Buhlig](https://twitter.com/joebuhlig) and [Mike Schmitz](https://twitter.com/_MikeSchmitz).
-Every two weeks Mike and Joe discuss a new book, it's takeaways and action items.
+Every two weeks Mike and Joe discuss a new book, its takeaways and action items.
 <br><br>
 The first episode was released on July 7, 2016.
 So far, an impressive {{ bwFeed.episodes | length}} episodes have been released.
 You can subscribe to the podcast on the [Bookworm website](https://bookworm.fm).